Explore the Gemstones of the Bible: A Guide to Biblical Precious Stones

 • Beryl: linked with happiness and everlasting youth; pale blue to yellowy green; thought to represent the tribe of Nephtali.

-• Onyx: known for strength and decision-making support; precious onyx stones were brought for the breastpiece; typically black and white bands, and sometimes includes brown in its coloration.
+• Onyx: known for eternalness, strength, and decision-making support; precious onyx stones were brought for the breastpiece; typically black and white bands, and sometimes includes brown in its coloration.

-• Jasper: symbolizing courage and wisdom; chrysolite, a stone thought to belong to the tribe of Zabulon, believed to cure eye diseases and help overcome fear of the dark; jasper is also a foundation stone.
+• Jasper: symbolizing courage and wisdom; green jasper is also associated with the fourth row of Aaron’s breastplate alongside other stones representing the tribes of Israel; chrysolite, a stone thought to belong to the tribe of Zabulon, was believed to cure eye diseases and help overcome fear; jasper is also a foundation stone.

 Other Old Testament References